mmjulkowska/MVApp/README.md

 [GO BACK TO TABLE OF CONTENTS](#table-of-contents)

-#### Visualize the Principal Components
+#### Visualize the principal components

 In the sub-tab called ["Eigenvalues"](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), you can see the [scree plot](http://www.improvedoutcomes.com/docs/WebSiteDocs/PCA/Creating_a_Scree_Plot.htm) showing the main principal components generated from the PCA.
-The Principal components are ordered based on percentage variance explained by each Principal Component.
+The principal components are ordered based on percentage variance explained by each principal component.
 You can download the plot as ".pdf" by clicking on "Download plot" button above the graph:

 ![06_pca_06](https://user-images.githubusercontent.com/14832460/38466634-000eb2ee-3b35-11e8-9c14-e4012a692641.png)